tyconsulting/blog.tyang.github.io/_posts/2020-06-16-deploying-containerized-socks5-proxy-server-using-acr-aci-and-azure-devops.md

 Firstly, I created a pipeline to deploy an container registry to host the docker image.
 The pattern is located in the <a href="https://github.com/tyconsulting/containers.patterns/tree/master/acr">acr folder</a> in the repo.
 The <a href="https://github.com/tyconsulting/containers.patterns/blob/master/acr/azure.pipelines.yaml">YAML pipeline</a> deploys an <a href="https://github.com/tyconsulting/containers.patterns/blob/master/acr/templates/azuredeploy.json">ARM template</a>, which contains an ACR and key vault (for storing ACR admin credential).

 This pipeline uses several service connections for connecting to my Azure subscriptions (one for Dev and one for Prod).
 I named these connections sub-workload-dev and sub-workload-prod.
-It also uses 2 variable groups called “variables – acr (dev)” and “variables – acr (prod)”. the following variables are stored in these variable groups:
+It also uses 2 variable groups called "variables – acr (dev)" and "variables – acr (prod)". the following variables are stored in these variable groups:

 <a href="https://blog.tyang.org/wp-content/uploads/2020/06/image.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2020/06/image_thumb.png" alt="image" width="485" height="590" border="0" /></a>